ErikElcsics/OpenCV-Read-Image-Read-Video-and-Use-Webcam-Beginner-Computer-Vision/README.md

 cv2.waitKey(0)

+## 🎞️ **Read Video**
 🔍 **Explanation**:
-This section loads an image file and displays it in a window.
-Press any key to close the image window.
+This section loads a video file and displays it frame by frame.
+It keeps looping until the video ends or you press **'q'** to quit.

-## 🎞️ **Read Video**

-python
 import cv2  # Import OpenCV

 # Set the width and height you want to resize each video frame to